webhdx/developer-documentation/docs/guide/multisite.md

 ## Introduction

-With eZ Platform it is possible to serve multiple, completely different sites using one eZ Platform instance and database.
+You can serve multiple, completely different sites using one eZ Platform instance and database.

 Each site will have its own content root, at a lower level than the default one (Location ID 2).
 One backoffice can be used for each site, but it is also possible to use a global one.

-This feature is a reimplementation of the [PathPrefix](http://doc.ez.no/eZ-Publish/Technical-manual/4.x/Reference/Configuration-files/site.ini/SiteAccessSettings/PathPrefix) one that existed in eZ Publish Legacy.
+This feature is a reimplementation of the [PathPrefix](http://doc.ez.no/eZ-Publish/Technical-manual/4.x/Reference/Configuration-files/site.ini/SiteAccessSettings/PathPrefix) that existed in eZ Publish Legacy.

-## Configuration
+## Configuring multisite

-The feature is configured in `ezplatform.yml`, either at siteaccess or siteaccess group level:
+The feature is configured in `ezplatform.yml`, either at SiteAccess or SiteAccess group level:

 ``` yaml
 ezpublish: